sivahuang77/citrux-cli/docs/changelogs/latest.md

   https://github.com/google-gemini/gemini-cli/pull/14470
 - Add prompt_id propagation in a2a-server task by @koxkox111 in
   https://github.com/google-gemini/gemini-cli/pull/14581
-- Fix: Prevent freezing in non-interactive Gemini CLI when debug mode is enabled by @parthasaradhie in https://github.com/google-gemini/gemini-cli/pull/14580
+- Fix: Prevent freezing in non-interactive Citrux CLI when debug mode is enabled by @parthasaradhie in https://github.com/google-gemini/gemini-cli/pull/14580
 - fix(audio): improve reading of audio files by @jackwotherspoon in https://github.com/google-gemini/gemini-cli/pull/14658